AliPooladmast/AliPooladmast/README.md

 ## I'm a MERN Stack Developer!

-- 💻 I’m currently working on [portal.edgecomenergy.ca](https://portal.edgecomenergy.ca/) as the front-end developer
+- 💻 I’m have been working on [portal.edgecomenergy.ca](https://portal.edgecomenergy.ca/) as the front-end developer
 - 🤝 I’m looking forward to joining in professional development teams
-- 💪 Short term goal: Develop the back-end part of my E-Commerce project
+- 💪 Short term goal: Add features to my E-Commerce project
 - 🍻 Fun about me: Part of my family name means "drunk" in English!
 - 💬 Ask me about my github projects on LinkIn